Complete Characterizations of Well-Posedness in Parametric Composite Optimization: Introduction

 As has been well realized, primal and dual second-order conditions play a pivotal role in characterizing well-posedness of optimization problems.
 In what follows, we systematically exploit the powerful property of {\em parabolic regularity} for the function $g$ in \eqref{comp-prob-perturb} that has been largely investigated in the recent publications \cite{MohammadiMordukhovichSarabi2020,Mohammadi2021,Mohammadi2022,Mohammadi2020}.
 To derive our main results, we provide a precise description of the second-order qualification condition (SOQC) and establish its equivalence to the nondegeneracy condition under the $\mathcal{C}^{2}$-cone reducibility.
 Leveraging the properties of isolated calmness and tilt stability, we characterize the Aubin property based on three distinct conditions.
 Under the parabolic regularity of $g$, we show that this property is equivalent to SOQC combined with the new second-order subdifferential condition, and to SOQC combined with the tilt stability of the reference local minimizer for \eqref{comp-prob}.
+Imposing the $\mathcal{C}^{2}$-cone reducibility condition, we prove that the Aubin property of the reference KKT system, being combined with the assumption that the primal part of the local solution to the canonically perturbed KKT is a local minimizer of \eqref{comp-prob}, is equivalent to its strong regularity.
 Moreover, under the parabolic regularity of $g$ and a certain mild assumption, which holds for many common functions such as the indicator function of the positive semidefinite cone, the nuclear norm function, and the spectral norm functions, we establish the equivalence between the Aubin property and the nonsingularity of the generalized Jacobian associated with the KKT system.
 These results provide novel and multifaceted perspectives on characterizing Lipschitzian behavior and related well-posedness properties, while opening new avenues for understanding their connections to various stability and regularity conditions in optimization theory and algorithms.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:preliminary} introduces and discusses fundamental concepts of variational analysis and generalized differentiation, which serve as basic tools for the subsequent developments.
 In Section~\ref{sec:srcq-nondegeneracy-sosc-ssosc}, we define the constraint nondegeneracy condition as well as the general SOSC version for composite optimization problems.
 We also formulate the general version of SSOSC for composite models and establish its relationship with SOSC under the parabolic regularity.
 Section~\ref{sec:characterization-soqc} provides detailed characterizations of the SOQC property under the assumptions of parabolic regularity and $\mathcal{C}^{2}$-cone reducibility.
 Section~\ref{sec:equivalence-aubin-property} is devoted to deriving comprehensive equivalent characterizations of the well-posedness properties for the KKT system \eqref{eq:kkt-perturbed-cop}.
 Specifically, we establish equivalence of the Aubin property to (i) SOQC combined with the second-order subdifferential condition, to (ii) SOQC combined with the tilt stability, to (iii) the strong regularity, and to (iv) the nonsingularity of the KKT system under fairly mild assumptions.
 The concluding Section~\ref{sec:Conclusion} summarizes the main achievements of the paper and discusses some directions of our future research and applications.